Reading Time: 5 minutes

 Reports generally have a similar structure, but some details may differ.
 How they differ usually depends on:

-The type of report – if it is a research report, laboratory report, business report, investigative report, etc.
+• The type of report—whether it is a research report, laboratory report, business report, investigative report, etc.

-• How formal the report has to be.
+• How formal does the report have to be

 • Executive summary.